tabgraf/Google-Spreadsheet-News-Aggregator/README.md

 ### 1. **Clone or Open the Script**
 - Visit the [Google Apps Script Editor](https://script.google.com/)
-- Create a new project and paste the contents of `code.gs` and `UI.html`
+- Create a new project and paste the contents of `code.gs`.

 ### 2. **Setup Your Google Sheet**
 - Create a Google Sheet to store the RSS data